kristentang/changeblindnessexperiment/README.md

 2. Participants will find changes faster and more accurately in shapes than in images.

 ## Methods
 This experiment was made using MATLAB.
+More detailed explanations of the experiment can be found in "CB_Exp_Presentation.pdf" and the experiment itself is in the "CB_Exp" folder.

 ## Results
 <img src = "https://kristentang.github.io/photos/changeblind2.jpg" width = 45%><img src = "https://kristentang.github.io/photos/changeblind22.jpg" width = 45%>